 - Check V-belts for tightness.
 The V-belts must be tight enough to transmit the necessary power to the compressor.
 Adjust the V-belts as follows:

-Remove bolts and guard to access compressor drive.
+Remove bolts and guard to access the compressor drive.

 Loosen mounting hardware, which secures motor to base.
 Slide motor within slots of baseplate to desired position.